chrisnoonan98675/site/xl-release/concept/xl-release-licensing.markdown

 - upgrade
 ---

-You can download your Enterprise Edition license at the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/).
-When you log in to the site, you will see all of your current licenses.
+If you have an Enterprise Edition of XL Release, you can download your license file at the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/) (requires enterprise customer log-in).
+If you have a Trial Edition of XL Release, you will receive a license key by email.

 ## License types

+When you log in to the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/), you will see all of your current licenses.
 There are several versions of the XL Release license:

-* **V1:** Required for XL Release 4.0.10 and earlier
+* **V1:** Supported for XL Release 4.0.10 and earlier
-* **V2:** Required for XL Release 4.0.11 through 4.7.1
+* **V2:** Supported for XL Release 4.0.11 through 4.7.1
 * **V3:** Required for XL Release 4.7.2 and later

 You can also find this information in the `README` file located with your licenses on the XebiaLabs Software Distribution site.